 Outside of pharmacy contract procurement and management, supporting productive member behavior is also a core tenet to achieving a member-centric program and realizing savings.
 Specifically, organizations should empower members to make informed decisions when they fill a prescription.

 Members who don’t understand their benefits are less likely to comply with plan design – which results in costs to the organization.
 In a recent survey, 66% of employees indicated that they want their employer to provide more education and communication around their health benefits.
-If members have the right tools to compare drug prices and navigate their benefits, they can find prescriptions with the lowest out-of-pocket cost and a potentially lower cost to the plan.
+If members have the right support to compare drug prices and navigate their benefits, they can find prescriptions with the lowest out-of-pocket cost and a potentially lower cost to the plan.
 When members are confident in their ability to access and afford their benefits, they’re more likely to use their benefits and adhere to treatment.
 For members accessing prescriptions for the first time, educational and member engagement tools can increase adherence up to 75%*, which leads to better health at a lower price– the core goal of a member-centric program.

 The pharmacy benefit landscape is constantly evolving, but one constant is the need to place members at the center of PBM plan design.
 A member-centric approach that leverages data, technology, and expertise will drive better PBM contracts, deeper insights, and increased member engagement.
 This strategic approach helps plan sponsors better manage their program throughout the benefit lifecycle and ultimately, serve their people while controlling healthcare costs.